 After all, the elements that make these Easter treats so delectable are definitely not Keto friendly.

 I’m not going to lie, these are not fluffy or overly sweet.
-They are not filled with fruit.
+They are not filled with fruit because then the carb count would be out of control.

 Honesty is the best policy.
 You are not going to fool anyone that these are the traditional buns, these are definitely Keto Hot Cross Buns.